 Create a Persistent Xubuntu Live USB from CD

-Learn how to create a bootable Xubuntu Live USB flash drive with persistence using the Startup Disk Creator, while running from a Live CD or DVD.
-This guide walks you through the process step-by-step — including enabling Ubuntu's Casper Persistence option so you can save changes and restore them between boots.
+Learn how to create a bootable Xubuntu Live USB flash drive with persistence using the Startup Disk Creator while running from a Live CD or DVD.
+This guide walks you through the entire process, including enabling Ubuntu’s Casper Persistence option so you can save changes and restore them between boots.

 Xubuntu is a fork of Ubuntu that uses the lightweight XFCE desktop environment instead of GNOME.
 It's designed to consume fewer system resources, making it ideal for older or lower-powered hardware.